 Number of Employees

-More staff means greater employer's liability exposure.
-Kitchens are high-risk workplaces - burns, cuts, and slips are common.
-The number of kitchen staff, wait staff, and part-time workers all affect your premium.
+More staff increases your workers compensation exposure.
+Kitchens are high-risk workplaces where burns, cuts, and slips are frequent.
+The total number of kitchen, wait, and casual staff all influence your premium.

 📋